owlike/genson/website/Documentation/UserGuide.md

 But in some cases you may want to be able to register a Converter for a complete hierarchy of types, ie. for Person and all its subclasses.
-This is one of the reasons Converter Factory have been introduced in Genson.
+This is one of the reasons Converter Factory has been introduced in Genson.
 The main role of a Factory is to return a Converter instance for a given type or null if the
 Factory does not handle this type.